PoulavBhowmick03/bobasoda/README.md

 ⚡ **1-Minute Rounds** — No waiting around.
 You get instant results and non-stop action.
 🧩 **Privy Integration** — Onboarding is seamless.
 New users can play without dealing with complex wallet setups.
 💰 **Instant Payouts** — Smart contracts handle rewards transparently and automatically.
-🌐 **Built on BNB Chain** — Low fees, fast transactions, and the largest blockchain ecosystem.
+🌐 **Built on BASE** — Low fees, fast transactions, and the largest blockchain ecosystem.
 🎮 **Game + Market Fusion** — It feels like a game but runs on real crypto markets.

 ---